braiddynamics/qbd-portal/docs/01-foundations/04-dynamics.md

 ### 4.4.3 Theorem: Dimensional Equipartition {#4.4.3}

-:::info[**Isotropic Distribution of Vacuum Energy**] The energy associated with a geometric quantum distributes isotropically across $d=4$ effective degrees of freedom (3 spatial + 1 temporal), consistent with the Ahlfors regularity condition derived in Chapter 5.
+:::info[**Isotropic Distribution of Vacuum Energy**]

+The energy associated with a geometric quantum distributes isotropically across $d=4$ effective degrees of freedom.
+This partition is consistent with the Ahlfors 4-regularity condition derived for the equilibrium manifold [(§5.5.7)](thermodynamics#5.5.7), ensuring that the vacuum energy density remains uniform with respect to the emergent spacetime metric.

 ### 4.4.3.1 Proof: Equipartition Postulate {#4.4.3.1}

-:::tip[**Application of the Equipartition Theorem**] **Premise:** The Equipartition Theorem states that in thermal equilibrium, the total energy of a system shares equally among all independent quadratic degrees of freedom.
+:::tip[**Application of the Equipartition Theorem**]

+**Premise:** The Equipartition Theorem states that in thermal equilibrium, the total energy of a system shares equally among all independent quadratic degrees of freedom.

 **Derivation:**